-• The temperature in a vessel or pipe is one of the most important parameters to monitor and control system for process control.

-• Metal-resistance thermometers and thermistors are used in most fermentation applications.
+- The temperature in a vessel or pipe is one of the most important parameters to monitor and control in any process.
+It may be measured by mercury-in-glass thermometers, bimetallic thermometers, pressure bulb thermometers, thermocouples, metal-resistance thermometers or thermistors. - Metal-resistance thermometers and thermistors are used in most fermentation applications.
 Accurate mercury-in-glass thermometers are used to check and calibrate the other forms temperature sensors, while cheaper thermometers still used with laboratory fermenters.